antzGames/Awesome_Godot/README.md

 ## 3D Effects

+- **[98teg/SpriteMesh](https://github.com/98teg/SpriteMesh)** - SpriteMesh is a plugin for Godot that allows you to create 3D meshes based on a 2D sprite.
 - **[iiMidknightii/PathMesh3D](https://github.com/iiMidknightii/PathMesh3D)** - A set of simple Godot 3D nodes for extruding, tiling, and instancing 3D meshes along a path.
 Implemented as a C++ GDExtension.
 - **[Eneskp3441/Shaker](https://github.com/Eneskp3441/Shaker)** - Shake plugin for Godot.
 - **[Brackeys/brackeys-particle-controls](https://github.com/Brackeys/brackeys-particle-controls)** - Properly preview Particles in the Godot Editor.stars